sogaiu/ts-playground-setup/README.md

 [1] Testing on non-Linux systems has not yet been performed.
 Would be happy to hear experience reports :)

-[2] The content of the directory `sample-output-dir` could be used as a starting point instead of using the code in this repository to generate results.
+[2] The content of the directory `sample-output-dir` could be copy-modified to one's taste instead of using the code in this repository to achieve one's ends :)

 [3] See
 [here](https://github.com/sogaiu/ts-questions/blob/master/ts-grammar-repositories.txt)